Faith-based organization fights infant mortality

 The organization has been working with the city of Detroit Health Department, which provides the safe sleep training, since November.
 The crib giveaway is a collaborative effort between C.A.R.E., CJ First Candle, Delta Children and the Global Infant Safe Sleep (GISS) Center.
 Other partners include Evenflo, which promotes the benefits of breastfeeding, Sam’s Club, Focus Hope, Bed Bath and Beyond, BuyBuyBaby, Staples, Nia Purpose4Life, Maternal Infant Health Care Providers, PEACE, Household of Faith, State of Michigan SIDS Reduction Program, Happy Youth, Bridging Communities, YMCA, and The Detroit Health Authority.

 According to the Michigan Department of Health & Human Services, for every 1,000 Michigan live births, almost seven infants die before reaching their first birthday.
 In 2015, 765 infants under the age of one year died, resulting in an infant mortality rate of 6.8 per 1,000 live births.
-In addition, 11.6 percent infants died due to accidents; 9.5 perecnt of all infant deaths were due to accidental suffocation in bed.
+In addition, 11.6% infants died due to accidents; 9.5% of all infant deaths were due to accidental suffocation in bed.

 “Too many babies are dying,” said Stacy Scott, PhD, executive director, Global Infant Safe Sleep Center.
 “There are protective measures parents and caregivers can take to reduce the risk of this happening to their baby and we want to get that message out here in metro Detroit and Michigan.”